GhostOf0days/FinLoRA/data/README.md

 # FinLoRA Datasets

-> The XBRL extraction datasets will be published soon.
+The XBRL datasets can be found in this folder.
+We will add HuggingFace links later.
+They are removed for anonymous submission.

 ### Training Dataset